 Job & Internship Advising

 Internships are a great way to build applicable work experience to support your degree of choice.
 They help you to bridge your academic experience with the world of work and to try out different career options to find a good fit.

 You will be asked about the type of internships or jobs that interest you and why.
-Come to your appointment prepared to discuss your work history, academic major, future career goals and time frame in which you would like to start an internship.
+Come to your appointment prepared to discuss your work history, academic major, and future career goals.

 Think about these things before your appointment: